bryceholcomb/bryceholcomb.github.io/_posts/2015-02-01-how-did-I-get-here.md

 tell their stories.
 I knew then and there that I was going to apply to Turing.
-Luckily I heard back pretty quickly, and in the course of a few months I went from an Investment Research Associate to a full time student learning Ruby on Rails and Javascript.
+Luckily I heard back pretty quickly, and in the course of a few months I went from an Investment Research Associate to a full time student learning Ruby on Rails and JavaScript.

 I have come a long way since starting class back in October and I have never worked so hard and accomplished so much.
 Two of the most important lessons I have learned though, are that this has been the greatest career decision for me personally, and nearly anyone with enough passion and grit can become a web developer.
-So I hope this blog can be an inspiration for anyone that is toying with the idea of becomming a full-time Web Developer.
+With that being said, I hope this blog can be an inspiration and a resource for anyone that is toying with the idea of becoming a full-time Web Developer.